dgmstuart/dgmstuart.github.io-Octopress2/source/_posts/2014-05-31-understanding-all-the-crap-in-my-osx-home-directory.markdown

 contains only one file - .netrwhist
 As far as I can work out, netrw is a vim plugin allowing you to use vim to operate on directories (as well as files).
 I have a couple of config lines, plus one history line in there - probably a result of some mistake fiddling around with vim foo I didn't understand
 (sources: http://www.vim.org/scripts/script.php?script_id=1075 and http://stackoverflow.com/questions/9850360/what-is-netrwhist)
+UPDATE: this gets regularly regenerated so I decided to add it to my excludes

 .hgignore_global - The mercurial equivalent of .gitignore.
 When did I have a Mercurial repo on my machine???
+UPDATE: This gets regularly regenerated so I decided to add it to my excludes.
+Must be something doing updates which uses mercurial under the hood

 .gem/ very old - only related to ruby 1.8.
 Renaming it didn't seem to have any ill effects